ITNaveen/interview-questions-NT/elk-stack-guide.md

 Let's break down each component in more detail:

+# 🔹 Step-by-Step Flow of Logs in EFK Setup on Kubernetes
+1️⃣ FluentBit (DaemonSet) - Collects Logs from Pods & Nodes FluentBit runs on every node as a DaemonSet, meaning each node has a FluentBit pod running.
+It reads logs from all running pods, containers, and even system logs (from /var/log/containers/).
+FluentBit then processes logs (parsing, filtering) and forwards them to Elasticsearch.
+👉 Think of FluentBit as the "log forwarder" in your cluster.

+2️⃣ Elasticsearch (StatefulSet) - Stores & Indexes Logs
+Deployed as a StatefulSet at the cluster level to provide persistent and distributed log storage.
+Receives logs from FluentBit and stores them in indices based on timestamps, namespaces, etc.
+Uses PersistentVolumes (PVs) to ensure logs are not lost if the pod restarts.
+👉 Elasticsearch acts as the "database" of logs, storing and indexing them for fast searching.

+3️⃣ Kibana (Deployment) - UI for Viewing Logs
+Fetches log data from Elasticsearch and displays it in a web UI.
+Provides search, filtering, and visualization tools to analyze logs.
+Helps in debugging issues, monitoring performance, and identifying failures.
+👉 Kibana is the "frontend" for querying logs and monitoring system health.

 ## Elasticsearch: The Log Database

 Elasticsearch is like a super-powered search engine designed specifically for logs and text data.
 It's incredibly fast at searching through huge amounts of data.